-10. APPOINTMENT OF AUDITORS
+11. APPOINTMENT OF AUDITORS

-The motion was proposed by Mr. Gary Callaghan and seconded by Mr. Hari Raj Naicker and thereafter the motion was put to vote.
+The motion was proposed by Mr. Mahendra Singh and seconded by Mr. Maganlal Mohanlal and thereafter was put to vote.

-By a show of hands, the meeting approved the motion and confirmed, without any objection, the appointment of retiring auditors, M/s BDO, Chartered Accountants, as the Statutory Auditors of the company to hold the office from the conclusion of this meeting until the conclusion of the next Annual General Meeting at a fee to be decided by the Board of Directors.
+By a show of hands, the meeting approved the motion and confirmed, without any objection, the appointment of retiring auditors, M/s BDO, Chartered Accountants, as the Statutory Auditors of the company to hold the office from the conclusion of this meeting until the conclusion of the next Annual General Meeting at a fee to be agreed between the Board of Directors and Auditors.

-11. ADOPTION OF NEW SET OF ARTICLES OF ASSOCIATION
+12. AMENDMENTS OF ARTICLES OF ASSOCIATION

-The Chairman took up the Special Business under agenda item no.5 regarding the approval for adoption of new set of Articles of Association of the Company.
-The Chairman informed the Members that the new set of Articles of Association was necessitated in view of the introduction of Companies Act 2015 and that the revised Articles of Association was prepared based on the model Articles issued by the south Pacific Stock Exchange for listed entities.
+The Chairman took up the Special Business under the agenda item no.5 regarding the approval for Amendment of Articles of Association of the Company.
+The Chairman informed the Members that the amendments to the Articles of Association had been proposed to align with the provisions of the Companies Act 2015.